busybox11/busybox11/README.md

 - [blockr](https://github.com/busybox11/blockr), a WIP ads and page blocker browser extension (**WARNING**: does not fully work!)

 ## i'm also present here:
 - [AideEducation](https://aideeducation.fr/), a french Discord server to help people with their homeworks, lessons, orientation...
-[Developer, graphic designer, community manager (sometimes) and manager of the development team]
+[Developer, graphic designer, former community manager (sometimes) and manager of the development team]
 - [StreamRunners](https://streamrunners.fr/affiliate/busybox11), a French site that helps streamers to have more viewers, who win prizes for this [Web developer, UI / UX helper]
 - [TechCord](https://discord.gg/svZ2PSm), a French tech Discord server [Founder, administrator]